wikimedia/eslint-plugin-no-jquery/docs/rules/no-selector-prop.md

 Disallows the [`.selector`](https://api.jquery.com/selector/) property.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-1.7`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-1.7`.

 ## Rule details